amartin755/tcppump/SCRIPTFORMAT.md

     # UDP packet with to multicast destination and source ip taken from network interface
     udp(dip=224.2.3.4, sport=1234, dport=2345, payload=12345678);

+### ICMP
+#### Protocol Specifier

+    ICMP

+#### Parameters
+Destination EUI-48 MAC address.
+Note: If `dip` is a multicast address `dmac` will be set automatically.

+    dmac (optional if dip is multicast)

+Destination IPv4 address

+    dip

+Source EUI-48 MAC address.
+If ommited, address of the network interface is used

+    smac (optional)

+Source IPv4 address; If ommited, address of the network interface is used

+    sip (optional)

+Source port (range 0 - 255)

+    type

+Destination port (range 0 - 255)

+    code

+Checksum (range 0 - 0xffff) If ommited, checksum is calculated automatically.
+Setting the checksum manually is only useful to force creation of malformed packets.

+    chksum (optional)

+Payload in ascii hex

+    payload (optional)

+Optionally all vlan tag parameters and all optional ipv4 parameters (see above) are also allowed.

+#### Examples

+    # TODO

 ### VRRP Virtual Router Redundancy Protocol
 Supported are the protocol versions 2 according to RFC3768 (vrrp) and version 3 according to RFC5798 (vrrp3).